16th Maine Infantry Regiment

 The 16th Maine Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
+The regiment was one of five raised in answer to the July 2, 1862, call by Lincoln for 300,000 volunteers for three years.
+The state of Maine's quota was 9,609.
 It was particularly noted for its service during the 1863 Battle of Gettysburg.